envoyproxy/data-plane-api/docs/root/intro/arch_overview/statistics.rst

 ==========

 One of the primary goals of Envoy is to make the network understandable.
 Envoy emits a large number of statistics depending on how it is configured.
-Generally the statistics fall into two categories:
+Generally the statistics fall into three categories:

 * **Downstream**: Downstream statistics relate to incoming connections/requests.
 They are emitted by listeners, the HTTP connection manager, the TCP proxy filter, etc.
 * **Upstream**: Upstream statistics relate to outgoing connections/requests.
 They are emitted by connection pools, the router filter, the TCP proxy filter, etc.
+* **Server**: Server statistics describes how the Envoy server instance is working.
+Statistics like server uptime or amount of allocated memory are categorized here.

 A single proxy scenario typically involves both downstream and upstream statistics.
 The two types can be used to get a detailed picture of that particular network hop.
 Statistics from the entire